 I recently started making this delicious Blueberry Almond Breakfast Quinoa in place of oatmeal for breakfast, and I’m hooked!
 For those of you who don’t like oatmeal because “it tastes like mush” you will most likely love the crunchy texture of quinoa for breakfast.

-If you haven’t been eating quinoa and want to know more, discover the health benefits of quinoa.
+If you haven’t been eating quinoa and want to know more, discover more quinoa benefits.

 This Blueberry Almond Breakfast Quinoa recipe reminds me of chopped nuts and is not mushy at all.
 Give it a try, most likely you’ll love it especially when you taste how sweet and full of blueberries, vanilla and maple syrup it is.